akajhon/MalOps-Agent/docs/index.md

 # MalOps Agent

-MalOps Agent is a malware triage service that combines static analysis (hashing, PE parsing, IOC extraction, YARA, CAPA) with external Threat Intelligence into a single pipeline orchestrated by a lightweight agent graph and summarized by an LLM-backed supervisor.
+MalOps Agent is a malware triage service that combines static analysis (hashing, PE parsing, IOC extraction, YARA, CAPA) with external Threat Intelligence into a single pipeline orchestrated by a langgraph agent graph and summarized by an LLM-backed supervisor.
 It ships with a FastAPI backend, a simple Streamlit UI, and Docker Compose for convenience.

 - API endpoints for file uploads, TI lookups, and retrieving cached analyses
 - Modular tools layer (hashes, PE basics, imports/sections, strings/IOCs, code signatures, YARA, CAPA)